origamitower/purr/design/idea/0000-modules.md

 ### Caching & pinning linked modules

-In order to execute an Origami application, the linker must resolve all of the constraints in dependencies to provide actual module implementations to every module.
+In order to execute an Purr application, the linker must resolve all of the constraints in dependencies to provide actual module implementations to every module.
 The cost of resolving these constraints grows with the number of modules and dependencies.
 On top of that, if the module files change, a different module may be linked _even if_ the constraints themselves haven't changed.
 If a linked module changes after programmers have executed the program a few times, the behaviour could be confusing.

 To avoid this we allow linked modules to be pinned and cached.
 Which means that after we resolve the constraint once for a module, we will reuse the module previously linked until the programmer explicitly asks the linker to update the linked module--in which case we'll resolve the constraints again for that module.